-There are two new components in SmartSense 1.3.0: Activity Analyzer and Activity Explorer.
-These two components provide job utilization metric aggregation, reporting, and visualization for YARN-based workloads.
+Activity Analyzer and Activity Explorer provide job utilization metric aggregation, reporting, and visualization for YARN-based workloads.

 Activity Analyzer

 Activity Analyzer communicates with YARN Application Timeline Server v1.5 and later, and with Hadoop Distributed File System (HDFS) to consume MapReduce history data.
 It aggregates and transforms this data, and stores it in the Ambari Metrics Collector.